Kshukla10/ai201-project4-provenance-guard/README.md

 ## Transparency Label Variants

 The label shown to a reader changes based on the confidence score.
-All three variants are reachable through different inputs.
+All variants are reachable through different inputs.

 ### High-confidence AI (confidence ≥ 0.75)
 > **AI-Generated Content**